dimi67ch/top-codebase/doc/gitlab-package-registry.md

 # Gitlab Package Registry

 The Gitlab package registry (e.g. in the `microservices` project) is used to upload every **Helm chart package** into it so **ansible** can use these packages to install the customized helm charts onto the **Kubernetes** cluster.

 ## Upload Helm packages to the registry

+You can upload them either [automatically via the pipeline](./gitlab-package-registry.md#automatically-via-the-pipeline) or [manually](./gitlab-package-registry.md#manually).

 ### Automatically via the pipeline

 See [microservices pipeline](./pipelines.md#microservices-pipeline).

 ### Manually

 1. Install [Helm](https://helm.sh/docs/intro/install/)